1. Crockett was born in a state that no longer exists.

 10. Walt Disney helped revive his fame.

 Crockett’s death at the Alamo secured his place as an antebellum American hero, but it was Walt Disney who brought his legend into the 20th century.
-In 1954, Disney released the first of five Davy Crockett television serials starring actor Fess Parker.
+In 1954, Disney released the first of five Davy Crockett television series starring actor Fess Parker.
 The series and a subsequent film were both hugely successful, triggering a renewed fascination with Crockett and a massive demand for frontier-themed children’s toys.
 According to the Smithsonian, at the height of Crockett-mania, coonskin caps were selling at a rate of 5,000 per day.